 Namely, Papers, Please will put you in the shoes of the poor sod in the video above, stamping papers and looking for discrepancies so as to deny other poor sods entry into the glorious state of Arstotzka.

-Telxvi chose to described the game as an "exercise in thankless repetition" and a "greyish miasma of futility", which means it's got to be good, right?
+chose to as an "exercise in thankless repetition" and a "greyish miasma of futility", which means it's got to be good, right?
 This time you can at least have a HD image of what's going to happen if you fail, eh?